tuykin/state_machine/README.md

 TODO:
 - where to setup state? initialize - bad solution.
 It's not override-safe
 - guards
+- replace guard with when
+- provide -> lambda
 - diagram
 - extract states_collection to class
 - extract transition to class